Guide to the top 20 QA metrics that matter

 A few different formulas whose results will combine to provide the big picture of test completion status:

 With these numbers in hand, you can quickly judge the current state of QA operations.
-For example, if the % of test cases passing is lower than % of test cases blocked, there might be a foundational issue with the test case design or the test environment.
+For example, if the % of test cases passing is lower than the % of test cases blocked, there might be a foundational issue with the test case design or the test environment.
 Now you know what problem to zero in on to improve outcomes for the next sprint.

 Even though test cases may have flagged bugs, each such flag requires some review by a tester, even if it takes just a few minutes – and it usually takes longer.
 However, depending on the software and its development stage, tests may return a large number of bugs.
 The time to review each does add up, which is why you need to calculate test review efficiency.